08 September 2018

 "What our ancestors thought were sea monsters are great white sharks, blue whales, and giant squid.
 It turns out they're just another part of our natural environment."

-Before the metaphor with sea monsters turning out to be other species part of our natural environment, he writes, also in the last part of the article: "At this point, there's no question whether UAPs are out there - they are."
+Before the metaphor with sea monsters turned out to be other species part of our natural environment, he writes, also in the last part of the article: "At this point, there's no question whether UAPs are out there - they are."

-However, I think another and perhaps a more pertinent reason is the fact that the UFO phenomena cannot solely be understood and explained in terms of physical objects maneuvered by physical beings.
+However, I think another and perhaps a more pertinent reason is the fact that the UFO phenomena cannot solely be understood and explained in terms of physical objects manoeuvred by physical beings.
 I have in several and previous posts talked about how this complexity is one of the strongest drivers in maintaining the secrecy of the UFO phenomena.

 But it is easy for people to understand what Elizondo is saying with his metaphor of sea monsters and the sentence about broadening our view of how we understand reality.
-Yes, he is probably saying that we have neighbors out there in the universe and that some of them have been visiting Earth for some time.
+Yes, he is probably saying that we have neighbours out there in the universe and that some of them have been visiting Earth for some time.
 At the same time, I don't think that it is the only thing he is alluding to with "broaden our view of how we understand reality."

-So, I am cool with the "careful" part in the disclosure process, but I am worried about the "selective" part.
+I am cool with the "careful" part in the disclosure process, but I am worried about the "selective" part.

 Disclosure is here.
 It is happening.
 But it is going to be a slow process rather than an event.
 The only question now is in what way and in which form the "selective"-part will play out.

 I believe the answer is going to be very much up to us in the public.
 And if we choose to believe or disbelieve the information and material about the UFO phenomena that are in the pipelines.
-Yes, sound skepticism is going to be necessary, but not paranoia.
-A detached analysis of the information coming from the Department of Defense, and other places, is going to be necessary, but not knee-jerk reactions.

 "The more knowledge people have, the better they will be able to master their own destinies, and not to be held hostage to the monsters of their imaginations." - Luis Elizondo